 The archive comprises 2.5 million items from more than 100 public radio and TV stations and networks, including concerts, complete programs, raw footage and unedited interviews.
 Three hundred institutions outside of public media have also contributed footage.
 Footage of public TV stars, including Julia Child and Fred Rogers, and speeches from President Obama when he was a student at Harvard Law School are examples of the content collected for the archive.

 CPB backed development of the archive and managed it as an internal project until 2012, after Congress cut the digital appropriations supporting the work.
-Michael White, the archivist who oversaw the collection for two years, left his post as executive director in January 2012.
+Matthew White, the archivist who oversaw the collection for two years, left his post as executive director in January 2012.

 WGBH and the LOC will seek additional funding after CPB’s two-year grant winds down, Cariani said.
 The corporation will maintain an oversight role after the grant period ends.